Avi GSLB Architecture and Object Model

 Control- and Data-Plane Health Combined

 Both methods can be in play simultaneously.
-If so, a global virtual service will be marked as UP if one of the following are true:
+If so, a GS virtual service will be marked as UP if one of the are true:

 - Both control-plane and data-plane health report UP.

 - Data-plane health is reporting UP but control-plane health is failing due to a Controller being down.

 For more information, please refer to Avi GSLB Service and Health Monitors.